Call for Sessions

 Feedback from faculty, administrators and staff regarding previous Faculty Institutes and the accomplished presentations by Pace colleagues has been tremendous.
 Attendance averages well over 130 of your colleagues!
 As in past years we are encouraging active participation among the session attendees.
 Please indicate how you intend to engage your audience.

-**The deadline to submit expired on April 5th**
+**The deadline to submit is April 3rd, 2015**